mitjafelicijan/drawarea.cc/README.md

 - Right click asks you to enter text and then puts that text under the cursor location.
 - Backspace or Del keypress clears the current canvas.
+- If you hold Ctrl key you are able to erase stuff on canvas.